pipewarp/platform/README.md

 5. The engine's `RunContext` is saved as output.json in the root of the repo.
 It contains details about the run, including the output from each step.

-See [app/cli/README.md](apps/cli/README.md) for more commmands details about the cli.
+See [apps/cli/README.md](apps/cli/README.md) for more details about the cli.

 ## cli e2e test